Introduction

 Parameters

-• callbackFunction - the function to be invoked on each element.
-This function accepts three parameters:
+- the function to be invoked on each element.
+This function accepts three parameters:element

-• index - the index of the current element in the array.
+- the index of the current element in the array.array

 Definition

-If no element in the array passes the condition set in callbackFunction, -1 is returned.
+If no element in the array passes the condition set in callbackFunction

-As with find, the test condition must be an expression that would evaluate to a boolean value, true or false.
-The condition must be returned from the callbackFunction.
+, the test condition must be an expression that would evaluate to a boolean value, true

 const carIndexStartingWithT = cars.findIndex((car) =>